carlfranklin/BindablePropertiesInMaui/README.md

 Then, we will move on to the new way of doing this, which is creating a bindable property using `BindableProperty.Create` and binding it to our UI.

-Finally, we will look at how binding to an object, rather than implement bindable properties on a model, is the ideal solution for data-binding in MAUI.
+Finally, we will look at how using a ViewModel, rather than implementing bindable properties on a model, is the ideal solution for data-binding in MAUI.

 ### Create a .NET MAUI Application